dieggsy/alfred-atmos/README.md

 # Atmos #

-Python port of Matlab's atmosisa.
+Alfred workflow to query a python port of Matlab's [atmosisa][atm].

 Retrieves temperature, speed of sound, pressure, and density at queried altitude.
 I mostly created this for one particular semester in school where I had to get atmospheric values at certain altitudes.
 May or may not be useful to you.